WHAT I DO

 When

-Group Retreats for a maximum of 10 participants are held twice yearly, in June and January.
+Group Retreats for a maximum of 10 participants are held twice yearly.

 "This is not another self-improvement task.
 Instead experience deep rest, resilience, and embodied clarity as your natural state"